wp-plugins/nebula-facebook-comments/readme.txt

 == Changelog ==

+= 1.5 =

+* Fixed the handling of posts that have the Comments closed options selected.

 = 1.4 =

-* Change the handle of the core language to prevent undefined language errors.
+* Change the handling of the core language to prevent undefined language errors.

 = 1.3 =